 When compared with other fillings materials, composite resins have fewer instances of tooth sensitivity.
 This is because the resin protects teeth from the hot and cold temperatures of the foods and drinks we eat daily.

 Should your fillings begin to degrade from accidental damage caused by excessive chewing or grinding of the teeth, Dr. Tracy Ngo will be able to clean and repair your filling as necessary.

 What Is the Procedure For a Composite Filling?

 Composite fillings are usually placed in one appointment.
 While the tooth is numb, Dr. Tracy Ngo will remove decay as needed.
 The space will then be thoroughly cleaned and carefully prepared before the new filling is placed.
 If the decay is near the tooth's nerve, a special medication would be applied for added protection.

 The composite is then placed in layers and hardened by using laser light.
 After the layers of composite have been applied, it is molded to fit the tooth.
 The composite filling is then polished to prevent staining and premature wear.

 Dr. Tracy Ngo at Stevens Creek Dentistry in Santa Clara can help transform your smile.
-Call us today at 408-261-8882 to schedule your appointment and learn more about composite fillings.
+Call us today at 408-261-8882 to schedule your appointment with Dentist in Santa Clara, CA and learn more about composite fillings.